arcs-njit-edu/docs/docs/faq/FAQs.md

 ## File Systems / Storage

 ??? question "What are the different file storage systems available on Wulver?"
-    - Please visit our [file system](../clusters/Wulver_filesystems.md) page for detailed information.
+    - Please visit our [file system](Wulver_filesystems.md) page for detailed information.

 ??? question "How can I get more storage?"
     - When your account is active on Wulver, you will have access to following file systems
         - **$HOME** directory - Default quota of 50GB per user and cannot be increased
         - **/project** - Default quota of 2TB per PI group and can be increased by purchasing additional storage at $200/TB for 5 years.
         - **/scratch** - No quota but files will be deleted after 30 days or sooner if the directory reaches 80% capacity.
-Users will be notified prior to deletion so they can review and move important files to **/project** if necessary.
+Users will be notified prior to deletion so they can review and move important files to `/project` if necessary.
-    - For more details, visit [file system](../clusters/Wulver_filesystems.md).
+    - For more details, visit [file system](Wulver_filesystems.md).

 ??? question "I have an error “disk quota exceeded” while running a job, how can I solve this error?"
     - First, check which filesystem is causing the error.
-If it’s in $HOME, it means the 50GB quota has been exceeded.
-You can either delete files, compress them, or move them to /project.
-If the error is in /project, you need to compress or delete some files.
-Alternatively, you can ask your PI to purchase an increase  in the /project quota by emailing us at hpc@njit.edu.
-You can also run your code in /scratch and, after the simulation, transfer the important files to /project.
+If it’s in `$HOME`, it means the 50GB quota has been exceeded.
+You can either delete files, compress them, or move them to `/project`.
+If the error is in `/project`, you need to compress or delete some files.
+Alternatively, you can ask your PI to purchase an increase  in the `/project` quota by emailing us at hpc@njit.edu.
+You can also run your code in `/scratch` and, after the simulation, transfer the important files to `/project`.
-    - Use **quota_info** command to check the filesystem quota.
+    - Use `quota_info` command to check the filesystem quota.
-    - If you are encountering this error while running Python or Jupyter Notebook via Conda, the issue is likely due to Conda packages or cache files stored in $HOME.
+    - If you are encountering this error while running Python or Jupyter Notebook via Conda, the issue is likely due to Conda packages or cache files stored in `$HOME`.
 Use the ```sn p $HOME``` command to view a detailed breakdown of each directory in $HOME, showing how much space it is consuming.
-If you notice that the .cache directory is consuming a significant amount of space, you should remove it.
-If the .conda directory is taking up too much space, you need to move the Conda environment to /project.
-Refer to [this guide](../Software/programming/python/conda.md#importing-to-a-different-location) for detailed steps.
+If you notice that the `.cache` directory is consuming a significant amount of space, you should remove it.
+If the `.conda` directory is taking up too much space, you need to move the Conda environment to `/project`.
+Refer to [this guide](conda.md#importing-to-a-different-location) for detailed steps.

-??? question "What is /scratch used for?"
+??? question "What is `/scratch` used for?"
-    - Run your code in /scratch and, after the simulation, transfer the important files to /project.
+    - Run your code in `/scratch` and, after the simulation, transfer the important files to `/project`.
     - **NB** : This space is not backed up; files will be deleted after 30 days.

 ## Jobs and scheduling

 ??? question "How do I submit and manage jobs on the Wulver HPC cluster?"
     - We use the SLURM resource manager and scheduler on Wulver for submitting and managing jobs on the compute nodes.
-    - Check our [SLURM page](../Software/slurm/slurm.md) on the website for more detailed guidance.
+    - Check our [SLURM page](slurm.md) on the website for more detailed guidance.

 ??? question "What is Walltime?"
     - Walltime refers to the maximum amount of real-world time a job is allowed to run on the cluster.
 The actual job may finish earlier.